EN

 6. Design to enhance security

-• Keep passwords hidden while being entered.
+• Keep passwords hidden while they are being entered.

 • Do not accept easily guessable passwords like 0000, 1111, 1234, …